FarmHackNL/FarmHack/challengers/vandenborne/data/README.md

 Bodemscout is made by [eurofins agro](http://blgg.agroxpertus.nl).

 ## Puddles by Jan Clement
- `puddles.geojson` shows where puddles are likely to form on Jacob's plots.
+ `risicolocaties_oppervlakkige_afspoeling.geojson` shows where puddles are likely to form on Jacob's plots.
 It is derived from a watershed analysis based on the Dutch height map and information about the soil.
 The white lines/areas in the image below indicate larger quantities of water (i.e. streams and puddles).

  ![](https://raw.githubusercontent.com/FarmHackNL/FarmHack/master/challengers/vandenborne/data/images/watershed.png)

- This dataset is contributed by [Jan Clement](https://twitter.com/geo_jan).
+ This dataset is contributed by [Jan Clement](https://twitter.com/geo_jan) and Harry Massop of [Alterra](https://www.wageningenur.nl/en/Expertise-Services/Research-Institutes/alterra.htm).
+See the dataset's [documentation](http://www.wageningenur.nl/nl/Publicatie-details.htm?publicationId=publication-way-343536353534) (Dutch) for more information.